Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 <br>— <em>Prop.
 2, Obs.
 1</em>
 </div>

-Critics may mock the biblical language of the “foundations of the earth,” but Peters reminds us that “the general analogy of the Scriptures teach that these are in the creative power, wisdom, love—the attributes—of the Creator” <span class="scripture">(Job 26:7)</span>.
+Critics may mock the biblical language of the “foundations of the earth,” but Peters reminds us that “the general analogy of the Scriptures teach that these are in the creative power, wisdom, love—the attributes—of the Creator” (Job 26:7).

 We can properly infer the dignity of this subject, for it is “comprehended in the eternal counsels and evolved from the ever-existing ‘purpose of Him, which worketh all things after the counsel of His own will.’”